panlm/partner-lab-taiwan/rest/calm/calm_workshop_lab5_api.rst

 Summary
 ==========

-The key takeway of this exercise is that it provides an inventory of elements with a small subset of metadata that can be used to retrieve more comprehensive data using other Nutanix Calm REST API requests...
+The key takeway of this exercise is that it provides an inventory of elements with a small subset of metadata that can be used to retrieve more comprehensive data using other NTNX NuCalm REST API requests...

 Issuing GET/UUID Requests
 *************************